People sometimes ask me for my apple pie recipe. It's not so much a recipe as a meticulous method for baking a more-or-less classic pie.

 Mix the spices into a uniform powder before adding to the apples.

 Coat the apples by pouring the mix over them and tossing well with clean hands.

 Set the apples aside while you make the crusts.
 The sugar will draw a bit of moisture out and you can leave that in the bowl.
 The pie will be a bit less runny that way.
 Sometimes you don't draw out too much moisture before the crust is ready to be filled, but don't sweat it, so to speak.

 Now mix the crust ingredients into a glass bowl.
-The salt in the butter is about all you need to make the crust have a nice flavor.
-If you use unsalted butter, be sure to add about 1 tsp. of salt.
-Sea salt, which is a mix of many edible salts, is always tastier.
+The salt in the butter is about all you need to make the crust have a nice flavor, though some like a bit more; up to you.
+If you use unsalted butter, be sure to add about 1 tsp. of salt to the flour mix.
+Sea salt, which is a mix of many edible salts, is always tastier in my view.